 In this episode:

-Ruth’s also on Gower as she begins her journey of the Wales Coast Path.
+Mynydd Cilan is Ruth Wignall’s destination this week as she continues her journey along the Wales Coast Path.

 Coast & Country has finished for now, but you’ll be able to get your weekly fix of the best of Wales’ when we return this autumn.